dan-r/HomeAssistant-NissanConnect/README.md

 # Nissan Connect for Home Assistant

-A basic integration for interacting with Nissan Connect vehicles.
-Based on the work of @mitchellrj and tobiaswkjeldsen.
+An integration for interacting with Nissan Connect vehicles.
+Based on the work of [mitchellrj](https://github.com/mitchellrj) and [tobiaswk](https://github.com/Tobiaswk/dartnissanconnect).

 This is quite heavily EV-focussed as thats what I have.